rohan843/CTFs/picoCTF_285_Operation_Orchid/README.md

 It gives us a disk image and asks to find a flag.

 The image was a `gz` archive, so I have deflated it using `gzip`.
 I'll run autopsy and open the image there.

+---

+By browsing the partitions and performing keyword searches for `flag` among other strings, I got a file that seems to contain the flag, but its been encoded using openssl.
+I'll see more about the decoding process and proceed.